Loading…

 Registered charities are able to access exemptions from direct tax (either income tax or corporation tax, depending on the legal form of the charity) on various sources of income.
 However, there is no blanket exemption from tax afforded to charities simply by virtue of their charitable status.
 If a charity is in receipt of income that does not fall within any of the available exemptions then the profit element of the income – i.e. following the allocation of attributable costs – will be subject to tax.

 In this insight we outline the basics of a charity tax return and what qualifies as exempt income.
-As we mentioned, even though there is no compulsory need for charities to complete tax returns, we’d recommend doing so, in order that you’re prepared should HRMC come calling.
+As we mentioned, even though there is no compulsory need for charities to complete tax returns, if a charity is issued a notice to complete a tax return, they must complete it or if they have been exempted for a period but still have a taxable source of income, they must still complete a return.

 So what qualifies as exempt charitable income?